Gurstel/tetris/README.md

+NOTE: If you are currently in 15-112, do not look at this repository!
+15-112 Instructors and TA's will be able to tell if you are cheating, especially in assignments like these.
+Reading code will make you naturally write code similar to it so save yourself the worry and do not look at this.

 HOW TO RUN:

 To use cmu_112_graphics.py, you need to have some modules installed.
 If they are not installed, you will see a message like this (or a similar one for "requests" instead of "PIL"):